octopize/avatar-paper/README.md

    final_figure/  # analysis and graph generation

 lsg/
-   dimension/     # multidimensionnal functions such as PCA, MCA or FAMD metrics/       # multiple function used to compute avatarization metrics
+   security_metrics/       # multiple function used to compute avatarization metrics

-figure/           # figures presented in the article color.csv         # colors for the figures sessioninfo.txt   # R session information.
+figure/           # figures presented in the article color.csv         # colors for the figures
 ```

 ## Contributing